chalabaj/Snafu/README.md

 2) diabatization scheme: Le Yu, Phys.Chem.Chem.Phys., 2014, 16, 25883; **doi:10.1039/C4CP03498H**

 ## Status
-Program works in beta version.
-Basic features works, but some needs more testing.
-BOMD works with Velocity Verlet.
-Hopping algorithm works.
+This is developing version.

-Energy conservation from initial tests is about 10^-2 eV between hops and 10^5 eV for bomd without hops.
+-Energy conservation from initial tests is about 10^-4 eV - 10^-1 eV between hops and 10^5 eV for regions without hops.
-Velocity adjustment after hops seems to be more stable when the velocities are scales factor K = sqrt(1+-dE/Ekin), where dE is difference between potential energies for which the hop occured and Ekin is current kinetic energy at the moment of the hop.
-Another option is to apply new forces of the final state after hop, however, this requires extra calculations of the forces and the energy conservation is  only about 10^-1 eV.
+-Velocity adjustment after hops seems to be more stable when the velocities are scaled by the factor K = sqrt(1+-dE/Ekin), where dE is difference between potential energies for which the hop occured and Ekin is current kinetic energy at the moment of the hop.
+Another option is to apply new forces of the final state after hop, however, this requires extra calculations of the forces and the energy conservation appers to be less stable.
-Timestep of 4 au appears to be most stable, but that depend on the PES complexity and some testing is always recommended as to minimize the number of hops.
+-Timestep of 4 au appears to be most suitable, but that depend on the PES complexity and some testing is always recommended as to minimize the number of hops.
-Hops are only allowed for pot. energy differences with less than 0.5 eV.
-Higher energy transitions lead to poore energy conservation.
+-Hops are only allowed for pot. energy differences with less than 0.5 eV by default.
+Higher energy transitions lead to poor energy conservation.

 ## How to run/Requirements